A new proof on quasilinear Schr\"{o}dinger equations with prescribed mass and combined nonlinearities: Abstract

 \section{Abstract}

 In this work, we study the quasilinear Schr\"{o}dinger equation

 under the mass constraint

-where $N\geq2$, $2<p<2+\frac{4}{N}<4+\frac{4}{N}<q<22^*$, $a>0$ is a given mass and $\lambda$ is a Lagrange multiplier.
-As a continuation of our previous work (Chen et al., 2025, arXiv:2506.07346v1), we establish some results by means of a suitable change of variables as follows: \begin{itemize} \item[{\bf(i) }] {\bf qualitative analysis of the constrained minimization}\\ For $2<p<4+\frac{4}{N}\leq q<22^*$, we provide a detailed study of the minimization problem under some appropriate conditions on $a>0$; \end{itemize} \begin{itemize} \item[{\bf(ii)}]{\bf existence of two radial distinct normalized solutions}\\ For $2<p<2+\frac{4}{N}<4+\frac{4}{N}<q<22^*$, we obtain a local minimizer under the normalized constraint;\\ For $2<p<2+\frac{4}{N}<4+\frac{4}{N}<q\leq2^*$, we obtain a mountain pass type normalized solution distinct from the local minimizer. \end{itemize} Notably, the second result {\bf (ii)} resolves the open problem {\bf(OP1)} posed by (Chen et al., 2025, arXiv:2506.07346v1).
-Unlike previous approaches that rely on constructing Palais-Smale-Pohozaev sequences by [Jeanjean, 1997, Nonlinear Anal. {\bf 28}, 1633-1659], we obtain the mountain pass solution employing a new method, which lean upon the monotonicity trick developed by (Chang et al., 2024, Ann.
+where $N\geq2$, $2<p<2+\frac{4}{N}<4+\frac{4}{N}\leq q<2\cdot2^*$, $a>0$ is a given mass and $\lambda$ is a Lagrange multiplier.
+As a continuation of our previous work (Chen et al., 2025, arXiv:2506.07346v1), we establish some results by means of a suitable change of variables as follows: \begin{itemize} \item[{\bf(i) }] {\bf qualitative analysis of the constrained minimization}\\ For $2<p<4+\frac{4}{N}\leq q<2\cdot2^*$, we provide a detailed study of the minimization problem under some appropriate conditions on $a>0$; \end{itemize} \begin{itemize} \item[{\bf(ii)}]{\bf existence of two distinct radial normalized solutions}\\ For $2<p<2+\frac{4}{N}<4+\frac{4}{N}<q\leq2^*$, we obtain a radial local minimizer under the normalized constraint;\\ For $2<p<2+\frac{4}{N}<4+\frac{4}{N}<q\leq2^*$, we obtain a radial mountain pass type normalized solution distinct from the local minimizer. \end{itemize} Notably, the second result {\bf (ii)} resolves the open problem {\bf(OP1)} posed by (Chen et al., 2025, arXiv:2506.07346v1).
+Unlike previous approaches that rely on constructing Palais-Smale-Pohozaev sequences by [Jeanjean, 1997, Nonlinear Anal. {\bf 28}, 1633-1659], we obtain the mountain pass solution employing a new method, which relies on the monotonicity trick developed by (Chang et al., 2024, Ann.
 Inst.
 H. Poincar\'{e} C Anal.
 Non Lin\'{e}aire, {\bf 41}, 933-959).

-We emphasize that the methods developed in this work can be extended to investigate the existence of mountain pass-type normalized solutions for other classes of quasilinear Schr\"{o}dinger equations.
+We emphasize that the methods developed in this work can be extended to investigate the existence of mountain pass-type normalized solutions for other classes of quasilinear Schr\"{o}dinger equations via dual method.